Destination Kargil

 Why do

-?
+you want to know?
 Asks Miyabhai, looking me up and down,

 then anxiously peering outside the store at the tethered Gulaab, making sure I